-In addition to the baseline surveys, a community consultation exercise was undertaken in the adjoining Bido village.
-Residents of the village were consulted to validate secondary information on the socio economic status of the village, understand the perceptions of the local people with respect to the planned GSS project and to identify any existing dependency of the local community on the proposed site or surroundings.
-The consultations revealed that there was no dependency on the plot of land, which earlier belonged to the revenue department.
-There is a samsan (Cremation Ground) located just outside the southern boundary of the proposed project site.
-Apart from that, a pond is also located outside the western boundary of the GSS site which is reportedly used by local villagers for meeting their domestic water requirements.
-Some of the villagers consulted in Bido raised their concern about potential disturbances to cremation activities during the construction phase of the project.
+In addition to the baseline surveys, a community consultation exercise was undertaken in the adjoining Kurahariya village.
+Residents of the village were consulted to validate secondary information on the socio economic status of the village, the perceptions of the local people with respect to the planned GSS project and to identify any existing dependency of the local community on the proposed site.
+The consultations revealed that there was no dependency on the plot of land which belonged to the revenue department.
+Some villagers expressed concerns about the tower footings of incoming and outgoing power lines which may come up on their land parcels.
+Other than these issues, most of the villagers had a positive mindset towards the project.

-Other potential and associated impacts of the proposed project has been identified and evaluated using standard procedures.
-Source references including past project experience, professional judgment and knowledge of both the proposed project activities as well as environmental and social setting of the site and surroundings were used in the assessment.
+The potential and associated impacts of the proposed project were identified and evaluated using standard procedures.
+Source references including past project experience, professional judgment and knowledge of both the project activities as well as environmental and social setting of the site and surroundings were used in the assessment.

-The change in land use from wasteland to infrastructure type may be considered to be having insignificant impact because the small extent of such change within the study area, which otherwise has the presence of considerable percentage of agricultural and forest land uses, would be minimal.
-Excavations, cutting and filling of soil and rocky outcrops present on site may lead to erosion and runoffs, which may adversely impact adjoining land parcels and / or waterbodies during the construction phase.
+The change in land use from Parti kadim to infrastructure type may be considered to be having insignificant impact because the small extent of such change within the study area, which has the presence of considerable percentage of agricultural and forest land uses, would be minimal.

+Excavations, cutting and filling of soil and rocky outcrops present on site may lead to erosion and runoffs which may adversely impact adjoining land parcels and / or waterbodies.
 In addition, local drainage in and around the site may get impacted due to the change of the site topography, if proper site design is not undertaken considering these factors.

-With the construction phase lasting about 1 year, construction related activities are expected to cause local level impacts (adjoining settlements of Bido village) on environmental quality due to re-entrainment of dust in air from earth works and construction dumps, air and noise emissions from vehicles and construction equipment, discharge of domestic waste water from labour camps and disposal of construction and domestic wastes.
-In the construction phase, there are expected to be potential health and safety related issues due to involvement of labour in project construction activities.
+With the construction phase lasting about 1 year, construction related activities are expected to cause local level impacts (adjoining settlements of Kurahariya village) on environmental quality due to re-entrainment of dust in air from earth works and construction dumps, air and noise emissions from vehicles and construction equipment, discharge of domestic waste water from labour camps and generation of construction and domestic wastes.
+In the construction phase, there are expected to be health and safety related issues due to involvement of labour in project construction activities.
 Influx of people (migrant workers, subcontractors and suppliers) may lead pressure on existing social infrastructure and their interactions with nearby rural communities or potentially lead to cultural conflicts, and result in additional vulnerability to women and population belonging to scheduled castes or tribes.
-At the same time, positive socioeconomic impacts are also expected with scope for new business opportunities for local subcontractors, skill acquisition for local workforce and employment opportunities arising from recruitment of local construction labour and staff, improvement of roads and access.
+At the same time, positive socioeconomic impacts are also expected with scope for business opportunities for local subcontractors, skill acquisition for local workforce and employment opportunities arising from recruitment of local construction labour and staff, improvement of roads and access.